Mihailorama/filings-workspace/README.md

 ### SSL

-The dev server uses HTTPS, with certificates checked in to `.dev/`.
-When these expire, they will need to be replaced by the [latest ones](https://wiki.int.corefiling.com/cfl/CflDotIo).
+The dev server uses HTTPS, with certificates copied in to `.dev/`.

 ## Build